vitmalina/w2ui/src/less/icons/readme.md

 == Icons ==

 All icons that are used in w2ui are svg files located in `src/less/icons/svg/*` directory.
-If you add/modify icons, you will need to regenerate thef font and corresponding CSS files.
+If you add/modify icons, you will need to regenerate the font and corresponding CSS files.
 Run the following command:

 ```
 gulp icons